 Those of you who are old enough to remember ‘before the internet,’ would you have dreamed of taking a piece of art out of a museum or gallery?
 Would you take a record from the rack at the record store and record it on your tape player, leaving the record behind?

 I know some of you are going to say, but I loaned my records or books to my friends all the time.
-Yes, the operative word here is loaned.
+A loan is different from taking something without paying for it.
 If your friend wanted a copy of his own; he had to buy one.
 Do I think that pirating copyrighted work started with the internet?
 Of course not.

 The age of the internet, however, has made it ‘easy and convenient’ for artists to make their work available to the world.
 It has also made it ‘easy and convenient’ to ignore copyright.
 Images & music & books all are owned by their creators.
 They have a right to be paid for their work.
 You don’t expect to work for free, do you?